Leadership development goals: Your roadmap to success

 • Combatting stress

-Specific: Meet 1:1 with each staff member monthly for 20 minutes to review to-do lists, inquire about challenges, and ask, “How can I best support you?”
+Specific: I will meet 1:1 with each staff member monthly for 20 minutes to review to-do lists, inquire about challenges, and ask, “How can I best support you?”

 Measurable: Darren can see he is working toward his goal by creating a schedule for these private conversations and sticking to it.
 He will take notes at each meeting to see if demeanors and attitudes change over time.